Hardwood Floors Allen TX

-If you don't know yet, engineered hardwood has become extremely popular with Allen homeowners.
-Of course, actual hardwood remains quite popular; however, the functionality and appeal of engineered hardwood flooring has Allen homeowners lined up for installation.
+If you don’t know yet, engineered hardwood has become extremely popular with Allen homeowners.
+Of course, actual hardwood remains quite popular; however, the functionality and appeal of engineered hardwood floors Allen homeowners haas lined up for installation.
 Read on to learn about engineered hardwood flooring and see how it can fit in your home:

 What exactly is engineered hardwood flooring?

 The composition of engineered hardwood is quite sturdy, as it’s composed of many different layers.
 The top layer is a polyurethane cover that’s meant to protect the second layer—a hardwood veneer.
 Customers who opt for engineered hardwood are able to choose the wood material of their choice for the second layer.
 There’s no limit on what type of flooring; you can purchase engineered hardwood with a cherry, walnut, maple, oak, or hickory layer…whichever type of wood you choose.

 Below the hardwood veneer is the wear layer.
 The wear layer is normally quite thick (for flooring considerations), enabling it to protect the upper layers from scratching and moisture penetration.

 There are numerous cross layers of plywood underneath the wear layer.
 There are between 3 and 12 layers, and they provide extensive support to the entire plank.
 In the end, it takes quite a large impact or large amounts of water to damage it.

 The multi-layered composition of engineered hardwood floors Allen is what makes it different from every other type of flooring.
 There aren’t many flooring types that are water-resistant.
 Real hardwood and tile aren’t water-resistant.
 Both tile and real hardwood need to be sealed in order to be water-resistant, which is an added cost to you.
 As for carpeting, you might as well throw the whole carpet away if it experiences any significant water damage.